-Being able to entertain the kids on a road trip is one of life's modern luxuries, but the concept of a rear-seat entertainment system was invented back in the 1960's by Margaret "Peggy" Sauer.
-She was part of the GM's "Damsels of Design" team who flourished under the direction of Harley Earl in the 1950's and 1960's.
+The concept of a rear-seat entertainment system was developed back in the early 1960s by Margaret "Peggy" Sauer.
+She was part of GM's "Damsels of Design" team, a group of eight highly talented female designers who flourished under the direction of Harley Earl in the 1950's and 1960's.

-Sauer worked on the Oldsmobile Carousel station wagon, which was created for practical family living with a magnetic plate hidden under the back of the front seat.
-This allowed a child sitting in the back to play with small cars that would stick to its surface.
+Sauer worked on the Oldsmobile Carousel station wagon, which was created for “practical family living.”
+She fashioned the interior with a mirror-like magnetic plate hidden under the back of the front seat.
+This allowed children sitting in the back to play with small cars that would stick to its surface.
 The design also included elastic bands to hold other toys and clothing.

 Suzanne Vanderbilt (1933-1988)

-With a focus on improving vehicle comfort and safety, Vanderbilt secured two patents.
-One for an inflatable lumbar support that could be adjusted using a small switch-on motor and a second for a collapsible safety switch that was designed to recess on impact.
-This was designed to be used on the instrument panel to protect the driver and passengers in the event of an accident.
-While these ideas were never put into production, they were some of the first comfort and safety designs to be created for automobiles.
+Vanderbilt was also a safety innovator.
+She secured a patent for inflatable lumbar support that could be adjusted using a small switch-on motor.
+She also patented a collapsible safety switch on the instrument panel to protect in the event of an accident.
+While these ideas were not put into production, they were some of the first comfort and safety designs created for automobiles.

 Mimi Vandermolen (1946-unknown)

-In 1993, Vandermolen headed the design of the second-generation Ford Probe from start to finish.
-Much of her design process was engineered around making cars more comfortable for women to use.
-In fact, she once told her boss: "If I can solve all the problems inherent in operating a vehicle for a woman, that'll make it that much easier for a man to use."
+In 1993, Vandermolen led the design of the second-generation Ford Probe from start to finish.
+Much of her design process centered around making cars more comfortable for women.
+She once told her boss: "If I can solve all the problems inherent in operating a vehicle for a woman, that'll make it that much easier for a man to use."